andrewcooke/pytyp/pytyp.rst

 Classes and Attributes
 ~~~~~~~~~~~~~~~~~~~~~~

-The principal abstraction for structuring source code is ``class``.
+The principal abstraction for structuring Python code is the class.
 This
 specifies a set of attributes (directly and through inheritance) for classes
 and their instances (objects).
 The class associated with an object is
 universally referred to as its type and available at runtime via the